-Psychiatry is a mandatory, third year core rotation served in an inpatient setting.
-The osteopathic medical student is, under preceptor supervision, actively engaged in the evaluation and care for the hospitalized psychiatric patient.
-During the four weeks, the osteopathic medical student will interview and evaluate patients, perform an admission history and physical on all admitted patients, and develop multiaxial assessments on all patients seen.
+Psychiatry is a mandatory third-year core rotation completed in either an inpatient or outpatient setting.
+The osteopathic medical student is under preceptor supervision and is actively engaged in the evaluation and care of the psychiatric patient.
+During the four weeks, the osteopathic medical student will interview and evaluate patients, perform history and physical exams, and develop multiaxial assessments on all patients.